 3. Fragmented Parts of the Self

 When you deny certain parts of yourself, you suffer from feeling “not good enough.”
 You only want to accept the parts of yourself that are good.
-Maybe only the parts that others approve.
+Maybe only the parts that others approve of.
 This is how you start to fragment yourself at a young age.
 Any parts of yourself that others don’t like or approve of are either suppressed or repressed.
 You begin to deny, disapprove, and criticize your limitations or weaknesses.
-You strive to hold up your strengths by achieving more and more.
+Then you strive to hold up your strengths by achieving more and more.
 This certainly may provide you with high self-esteem falling short of self-worth.
 As long as you measure your worth with your achievements, you will suffer from low self-worth because you deny “not-so-good” parts of yourself.
 Trust me, I work with pretty successful individuals with high self-esteem, but they struggle with self-worth.

 An excellent way to get rid of feeling not good enough is by achieving more and doing better things in your life because you will see yourself worthy then.
-However, achieving more to feel more worthy is a trap that never ends.
+However, achieving more to feel more worthy is a never-ending trap.
 Once you get started on it, you can’t just quit because you must maintain the image you have created for others’ approval, or you will fall short in the eyes of your friends, family, and most people.
 Achieving to feel worthy becomes a vicious cycle.
 The effective way to break this cycle is by slowly integrating parts of yourself that you deny, criticize, hate, ridicule, feel ashamed of, or hide from others.
 Your self-worth depends on your acceptance of all parts of yourself, not just the ones you think are good.
 It calls for practicing self-love and self-compassion frequently.
-That’s is how you realize your full potential.
+That’s how you realize your full potential.